Android TV boxes are small plug-and-play devices that connect to your TV and give you access to TV shows, movies and games.

 - Streaming servers aren’t labeled

 WELL-ROUNDED:ExpressVPN is a great choice all-around thanks to its high performance in the speed, privacy, security and global server network departments.
 A 30-day money-back guarantee is available.

 CyberGhost offers rapid speeds and a growing network of servers around the world, making it a good choice for Android TV boxes.

 The CyberGhost Android app is user-friendly, and even beginners should be able to easily handle downloading, installing and using it without too much trouble.
 Should it be required, there’s the option to use an APK file to sideload the VPN onto your device.

-CyberGhost scores pretty well with unblocking content thanks to over 3,700 servers located across 60 countries.
+CyberGhost scores incredibly well with unblocking content thanks to over 6,700 servers located across 90 countries.
 The VPN can unblock BBC iPlayer, Netflix, Hulu and Amazon Prime.

 CyberGhost puts a lot of focus on security and doesn’t record your browsing history, IP address or connection times.
 All traffic is encrypted to the highest standards with 256-bit AES code.

-As previously mentioned, CyberGhost comes with an app for Android, but it also has apps for Windows, macOS, iOS and Amazon Fire TV.
+As previously mentioned, CyberGhost comes with an app for Android, but it also has apps for Windows, macOS, iOS, Linux and Amazon Fire TV.